Singularities in massive conformal gravity: Conclusions

 We consider in this paper that for a renormalizable field theory to be consistent at the quantum level it is necessary that its on-shell classical action be finite at spacetime singularities.
 Based on this principle, we analyzed the behavior of the on-shell classical total action of MCG, which we have demonstrated to be a renormalizable theory of gravity, in singular spacetimes.
-It was shown that the MCG on-shell classical total action vanishes for both the early universe and black hole singular solutions of the theory.
+It was shown that the MCG on-shell classical total action vanishes for the only two known singular solutions with physical relevance of the theory, namely the MCG universe and the LPPS black hole solutions.
 This, together with the renormalizability and unitarity of the theory, makes MCG a consistent quantum theory of gravity regardless of whether some of its classical spacetime solutions present singularities.

-It would be important to check if other possible singular solutions of MCG lead to a finite on-shell classical action.
+It would be important to check if other possible singular solutions with physical relevance of MCG lead to finite on-shell classical actions.
 However, finding such solutions is a very difficult task to do because the field equations of the theory are fourth-order nonlinear differential equations.
-Thus, we will leave such analyzes for future works.
+Thus, we will leave such analyses for future works.
 Another topic that would be interesting to study in the future is how the gravitational field contributes to the entropy of the MCG universe.
 This is because the results obtained here contradicts the idea proposed by Penrose in Ref. \cite{Pen2} that the gravitational entropy is related to the Weyl curvature.
 We can see this contradiction by noting that the Weyl curvature invariant vanishes both at the initial big bang singularity and at the black hole singularities that arise later in the MCG universe due to gravitational collapse.